Northern Crusades

-Danish crusaders in the Battle of Lindanise (Tallinn) against Estonian pagans, 15 June 1219.
-Painted by C. A. Lorentzen in 1809.

-The Northern Crusades or Baltic Crusades were military campaigns undertaken by Catholic Christian military orders and kingdoms, as a response to continued and devastating raids by the pagan Baltic, Finnic, and West Slavic peoples around the southern and eastern shores of the Baltic Sea.
+The Northern Crusades, or Baltic Crusades, were military campaigns conducted by several Catholic kingdoms and military orders in an effort to Christianize all the pagans (Balts, Finns, and West Slavs) around the southern and eastern shores of the Baltic Sea.
+The most notable of these campaigns were the Prussian and Livonian Crusades, the latter of which also fought against the Orthodox Christian states of Novgorod and Pskov.
+In some cases, such as with the Wendish Crusade, the conflicts were partly aimed at controlling the rich resources found in these lands.
+The Swedish Crusades were fought against Finns, Tavastians, and Karelians.

-The most notable of these campaigns were the Livonian and Prussian Crusades.
-Some of these wars were explicitly regarded, during the Middle Ages, as crusades; for example, the military venture against the Estonians—and the "other pagans in those parts"—authorized by Pope Alexander III's 1171 crusade bull, Non parum animus noster.
-However, others—such as the (possibly mythical) 12th-century First Swedish Crusade and several subsequent incursions, undertaken by Scandinavian Christians against the then-pagan Finns—were dubbed "crusades" only in the 19th century, by romantic nationalist historians.
+Some of these wars were explicitly regarded as crusades during the Middle Ages.
+For example, the war against the Estonians and the "other pagans in those parts" was authorized by Pope Alexander III's 1171 crusade bull, Non parum animus noster (Our mind is deeply [troubled/distressed]).

 Background

-At the outset of the northern crusades, Christian monarchs across northern Europe commissioned forays into territories that comprise modern-day Estonia, Finland, Latvia, Lithuania, Poland, Belarus and Russia.
-The indigenous populations of Pagans suffered forced baptisms and the ravages of military occupation.
-Spearheading, but by no means monopolizing these incursions, the ascendant Teutonic Order profited immensely from the crusades, as did German merchants who fanned out along trading routes traversing the Baltic frontier.
+At the start of the northern crusades, Christian monarchs across northern Europe commissioned forays into territories that comprised modern-day Estonia, Finland, Latvia, Lithuania, Poland, and Russia.
+The indigenous populations of pagans suffered forced baptisms and the ravages of military occupation.
+The ascendant Teutonic Order, a German military religious order founded as a hospital around 1190 and established as a military order in 1198, spearheaded these incursions and profited immensely from the crusades, as did German merchants who fanned out along trading routes traversing the Baltic frontier.

 The official starting point for the Northern Crusades was Pope Celestine III's call in 1195, but the Catholic kingdoms of Scandinavia, Poland, and the Holy Roman Empire had begun moving to subjugate their pagan neighbors even earlier (see Christianization of Pomerania).
-The non-Christian people who were objects of the campaigns at various dates included:
+The non-Christian peoples who were objects of the campaigns at various dates included: